Heat Advisory issued for Grand Isle, Western Addison, Western Chittenden by NWS - NewsBreak

 Heat Advisory issued for Grand Isle, Western Addison, Western Chittenden by NWS

-Effective: 2021-08-10 12:00:00 EDT Expires: 2021-08-10 20:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
+Effective: 2021-08-10 19:30:00 EDT Expires: 2021-08-12 20:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
 Young children and pets should never be left unattended in vehicles under any circumstances.
 Take extra precautions if you work or spend time outside.
 When possible reschedule strenuous activities to early morning or evening.
 Know the signs and symptoms of heat exhaustion and heat stroke.
 Wear lightweight and loose fitting clothing when possible.
 To reduce risk during outdoor work, the Occupational Safety and Health Administration recommends scheduling frequent rest breaks in shaded or air conditioned environments.
 Anyone overcome by heat should be moved to a cool and shaded location.
 Heat stroke is an emergency!
 Call 9 1 1.
-Target Area: Grand Isle; Western Addison; Western Chittenden; Western Franklin HEAT ADVISORY REMAINS IN EFFECT FROM NOON TODAY TO 8 PM EDT THIS EVENING * WHAT...Heat index values in the mid 90s expected. * WHERE...In Vermont, Grand Isle, Western Franklin, Western Chittenden and Western Addison Counties.
-In New York, Eastern Clinton and Eastern Essex Counties. * WHEN...From noon to 8 PM EDT Tuesday. * IMPACTS...Hot temperatures and high humidity may cause heat illnesses to occur. * ADDITIONAL DETAILS...The highest heat index values will generally occur in the northern portions of the Champlain Valley.alerts.weather.gov
+Target Area: Grand Isle; Western Addison; Western Chittenden; Western Franklin HEAT ADVISORY NOW IN EFFECT UNTIL 8 PM EDT THURSDAY * WHAT...Heat index values of 95 to 100 expected. * WHERE...In Vermont, Grand Isle, Western Chittenden, Western Franklin and Western Addison Counties.
+In New York, Southwestern St. Lawrence, Eastern Essex, Eastern Clinton, Northern Franklin and Northern St. Lawrence Counties. * WHEN...Until 8 PM EDT Thursday. * IMPACTS...Hot temperatures and high humidity may cause heat illnesses to occur. * ADDITIONAL DETAILS...The highest heat index values will occur between noon and 6 PM each day.alerts.weather.gov

 Comments / 0